AFLplusplus/LibAFL/fuzzers/README.md

 - `forkserver`: Fuzzers using a forkserver-style executor.
 - `full-system`: Fuzzers for full-system targets (kernels, firmwares, etc...).
 - `fuzzbench`: Fuzzbench fuzzers.
+- `grammar-aware`: Grammar-aware fuzzers.
 - `inprocess`: In-process fuzzers, whn they don't fit another more specific type.
+- `others`: Fuzzers for specific / specialized things, that do not go in a specific category.

 ## Paper Artifacts